N Killingsworth St station

 Light rail station in Portland, Oregon, U.S.

 North Killingsworth Street is a light rail station on the MAX Yellow Line in Portland, Oregon.
 It is the fifth stop northbound on the Interstate MAX extension.

 The station is located in the median of Interstate Avenue near the intersection of N. Killingsworth Street.
 This station has staggered side platforms which sit on either side of the cross street, because the route runs around this station on Interstate Avenue in the median.
 Artistic elements at the station are inspired by African art.

 Bus line connections

-This station is served by the following bus line:
+This station is served by the following bus lines: